massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_02_lab_ak.md

 #### Review

-In this exercise, you cleaned up your subscription by removing the resource group used in this lab.
+In this exercise, you cleaned up your subscription by removing the resource group that was used in this lab.